PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Well, yes," she said, somewhat confused, "Exactly.
 I'm so glad you understand."

 Boltac clicked his heels together in a smart little bow.
 "I live to serve.
 Shall I wrap that for you?"
 Boltac slid a coin tray across the counter and looked away.
 He counted with his ears while the Lady placed twenty gold pieces into the tray.
 I counted with my eyes.
-People, I had learned from my time with Boltac, were notorious cheats.
+People, I had learned from my time with Boltac, were notorious cheats.""

 When she was out of the store and well down the street, Boltac muttered, "Yeah, bye-bye now.
 Don't sheathe that thing in too many caravan guards."